Refrizor/Refrizor/README.md

 - 👋 Hi, I’m @Refrizor
 - 👀 I’m interested in psychology, gaming, and photography
-- 🌱 I’m currently learning Java B)
+- 🌱 I’m currently working on a DiamondFire related project written in Java
-- 📫 How to reach me: Refriz#6022

 <!---
 Refrizor/Refrizor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.